symfony/symfony-docs/components/options_resolver.rst

 .. note::

-    The fact that an option is defined as nested, means that you must to pass an array of values to resolve it on runtime.
+    The fact that an option is defined as nested means that you must pass an array of values to resolve it at runtime.

 Deprecating the Option
 ~~~~~~~~~~~~~~~~~~~~~~